Crosscoding Through Time: Tracking Emergence & Consolidation Of Linguistic Representations Throughout LLM Pretraining: Limitations

 \section{Limitations}

-Our analysis is dependent on checkpoint selection, which can significantly influence the takeaways drawn from the study.
-Early pretraining stage checkpoints are particularly hard to interpret, as features derived from them are generally less human-interpretable; thus, not all checkpoints will yield immediate insights with this setup, and a more trained model is generally needed.
-Additionally, our reliance on benchmarks like BLiMP, MultiBLiMP, and CLAMS may not fully capture the diversity of real-world linguistic variation; this limits the generalizability of our findings.
+Our analysis is dependent on checkpoint selection, which can influence the takeaways drawn from the study.
+Early pretraining stage checkpoints are particularly hard to interpret, as features derived from them are generally less human-interpretable; thus, not all checkpoints will yield immediate insights with this setup.
+Additionally, our reliance on benchmarks like BLiMP may not fully capture the diversity of real-world linguistic variation; this limits the generalizability of our findings.

 The annotation process itself involves a degree of subjectivity, and our use of gradient attribution methods, such as integrated gradients, does not strictly guarantee causal relationships.\footnote{That said, past work has observed strong correlations between gradient attributions and exact interventions, especially when using integrated gradients \citep{marks2025featcircuits}} Finally, there is a risk of misinterpretation: it would be easy to falsely alias features into stable or human-like conceptual spaces, which could mislead downstream use or public understanding \citep{saphra2022creationism}.
 In the other direction, it is also not guaranteed that all atomic concepts used by the model are human understandable or explainable with natural language \cite{hewitt2025cantunderstandai}, similar to AlphaGo Zero's surprising ``nonstandard strategies beyond the scope of traditional Go knowledge'' \citep{silver2017masteringgowohuman}.